codi-Andre/old-portfolio/README.md

 ## Technologies

-This project is under development with the following technologies:
+This project was developed with the following technologies:

 - [Vite](https://vitejs.dev/)